acorg/acmacs-build/README.md

 - C++

-  Acmacs-D is written in C++20 (state of Sep 2020).
-Either llvm 10.x or gcc 10.x required.
+  Acmacs-D is written in C++20 (state of Nov 2020).
+Either llvm 11.x or gcc 10.x required.

   * macOS

-     llvm 10.0 can be installed using [homebrew](https://brew.sh):
+     llvm 11.0 can be installed using [homebrew](https://brew.sh):

      `brew install llvm`